jasper-zanjani/notes/sources/wsac.md

 #### 3.7 Rebinding your renewed certificates automatically
 #### 3.8 Hosting multiple websites on your IIS server
 #### 3.9 Using host headers to manage multiple websites on a single IP address
 ## Chapter 4: Remote Desktop Services
-> - [ ] 4.1 Building a single server Remote Desktop Services environment
-> - [ ] 4.2 Adding an additional RDSH server to your RDS environment
-> - [ ] 4.3 Installing applications on a REmote Desktop Session Host server
-> - [ ] 4.4 Disabling the redirection of local resources
-> - [ ] 4.5 Shadowing another session in RDS
-> - [ ] 4.6 Installing a printer driver to use with redirection
-> - [ ] 4.7 Removing an RD Session Host server from use for maintenance
-> - [ ] 4.8 Publishing WordPad with RemoteApp
-> - [ ] 4.9 Tracking user logins with Logon/Logoff scripts

 #### 4.1 Building a single server Remote Desktop Services environment
 #### 4.2 Adding an additional RDSH server to your RDS environment
 #### 4.3 Installing applications on a REmote Desktop Session Host server